 In a world where digital products are becoming increasingly complex, the need to iterate and validate product designs early can often single-handedly dictate the outcome of projects.
 Making product interactions more humane has never been so high up the pecking order of design considerations.

-Platforms are unique and complex products that must be designed considering the intricate interactions between various stakeholders – users, developers, service providers, and businesses.
-A successful platform business can balance the conflicting needs of these stakeholders while providing a great experience to end-users.
+Today Digital Businesses are disrupting traditional industries considering the intricate interactions between various stakeholders: employees, partners, customers, service providers, users and developers for Product Development.
+A successful business model needs to balance the conflicting needs of these stakeholders while providing a great experience to end-users.

 Decoding the nuances of design thinking

 Most people view design thinking only from the lens of product design.
 However, that’s not all there is to it.
 To truly understand design thinking, one must view it from the user’s perspective.

 At its core, design thinking is about understanding user needs and problems and then designing solutions that address them in the most user-friendly way possible.